 What is vasilopita cake?

 Vasilopita, a much-loved Greek New Year's tradition, is a delectable cake rich in flavour and history.
-It boasts a moist, buttery texture infused with orange or lemon flavour.
+It boasts a moist, soft and buttery texture infused with orange flavours.

 The first thing anyone will tell you about this cake is that it is baked with a hidden coin or trinket, symbolizing luck and prosperity.
 This luck is reserved for the lucky recipient, of course!